xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/FrequentlyAskedQuestions.md

 one can argue that it's the user's fault, Google Mock tries to be nice and prints you a note.

-So, when you see the message and believe that there shouldn't be any uninteresting calls, you should investigate what's going on.
+So, when you see the MpiMessage and believe that there shouldn't be any uninteresting calls, you should investigate what's going on.
 To make your life easier, Google Mock prints the function name and arguments when an uninteresting call is encountered.